Why are we running this project?

 How does the project work?

 We welcome applications both from newcomers and from established authors, filmmakers, and photographers alike who take interest in conducting first-hand research, visiting authentic places, and creating works that offer new perspectives on other societies to the German speaking public.
-Works from a range of genres are eligible, including literary and essayistic prose, books of photography, children’s and youth literature, feature films and documentaries, and radio or multimedia productions.
+Works from a range of genres are eligible, including literary and essayistic prose, photographic work, children’s and youth literature, feature films and documentaries, and radio or multimedia productions.

 - South Africa